Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 CategoryGraph types tested on GMAT GI questions

-QuantitativePie Chart, Bar Chart (Grouped, Stacked), Histogram, Line Chart, Scatter Plot (incl.
-Bubble Charts), Normal Distribution Graph
+QuantitativePie Chart, Bar Chart (Grouped, Stacked), Histogram, Line Chart, Scatter Plot (including Bubble Charts), Normal Distribution Graph

 Venn Diagram

-Overlapping circles showing elements common to both groups.
-Tests identification of intersections and exclusive members.
+Overlapping circles where each circle represents a group and each overlap shows elements common to both groups.
+Tests your ability to identify intersections and exclusive members.

 Network Diagram

-Nodes connected by edges representing relationships between entities.
-Common in logistics and social network scenarios.
+Nodes connected by edges.
+Represents relationships between entities, commonly used in logistics, communication, or social network scenarios.

 Tree Diagram

-Branches from a root node showing hierarchical relationships.
+Branches from a root node to show hierarchical relationships or sequential outcomes.
 Common in probability and decision-tree scenarios.

 Flowchart